Help shape how street performance is supported, shared and celebrated

 Viewing the Policy & Providing Feedback

-The draft Busking Policy is on public exhibition from Monday 23 February to Monday 23 March 2026.
-Documentation may be viewed:
+The draft Busking Policy was on public exhibition from Monday 23 February to Monday 23 March 2026.

 - Emailing it directly to mail@wsc.nsw.gov.au

-- Hand writing your submission and delivering it to Council's Civic Centre located at 68 Elizabeth Street, Moss Vale NSW 2577
+- Hand writing a submission and delivering it to Council's Civic Centre located at 68 Elizabeth Street, Moss Vale NSW 2577

-- Posting your submission to Wingecarribee Shire Council, PO Box 141, Moss Vale NSW 2577
+- Posting a submission to Wingecarribee Shire Council, PO Box 141, Moss Vale NSW 2577

 Your feedback is a way for you to share your thoughts and ideas on a particular issue or project.
 The goal is to make sure your voice and the community’s voices are heard and considered.
 It helps provide valuable insights, identify potential issues and suggest improvements.
 This way, decisions can be more inclusive, transparent and effective, reflecting what you and the community really needs and wants.